Neil Robertson: Breakthrough: first ranking title

 During the 2006–07 season, Robertson secured his maiden ranking title win at the 2006 Grand Prix.
 He beat O'Sullivan in the quarter-finals and Alan McManus in the semi-finals to reach his first ranking final.
 This also marked the first time an Australian had made it to a ranking event final since Warren King in 1990.
 In the final, his opponent was the unseeded Jamie Cope whom he defeated 9–5, becoming the first Australian to win a ranking event.
-Afterwards, he had early exits in both the 2006 UK Championship (59 to Robin Hull), and the 2007 Masters (26 to Stephen Maguire).
+Afterwards, he had early exits in both the 2006 UK Championship (5–9 to Robin Hull), and the 2007 Masters (26 to Maguire).
 He then made it to the final of the Welsh Open.
 He defeated Hendry in the last 16 and then overcame O'Sullivan in the quarter-finals.
-After that he beat Steve Davis in the semi-finals, and finalist Andrew Higginson 9–8 to take the title.
+After that he beat Steve Davis in the semi-finals, and Andrew Higginson 9–8 to take the title.
 Robertson recovered from 6–8 down to win.
 He reached the second round of the 2007 World Championship, but lost 10–13 to O'Sullivan.

-Robertson started the 2007–08 season with early exits in three of the first four ranking events, as well as at the 2008 Masters in January, where he lost (56 to Marco Fu).
+Robertson started the 2007–08 season with early exits in three of the first four ranking events, as well as at the 2008 Masters in January, where he lost (5–6 to Marco Fu).
 His Welsh Open title defence also ended early, as he was defeated in the last 16 by Ali Carter 3–5.
-At the 2008 World Championship, Robertson was defeated in the last 16 by Maguire 713, and he finished the season ranked tenth.
+At the 2008 World Championship, Robertson was defeated in the last 16 by Maguire 7–13, and he finished the season ranked tenth.

 In the 2008–09 season, Robertson progressed to the final of the Bahrain Championship, where he played Stevens.
 The match lasted almost six hours in total, with Robertson triumphing 9–7.
 During their quarter-final match at the 2009 Masters, Robertson and his opponent Maguire set a record of five consecutive century breaks.
-Robertson made two centuries and Maguire made three: Robertson lost the match 36.
+Robertson made two centuries and Maguire made three: Robertson lost the match 3–6.
 At the 2009 World Championship, Robertson defeated Davis, Carter and Maguire to reach the semi-finals of the World Championship for the first time, before losing to Shaun Murphy 14–17, after recovering from 7–14 behind to level at 14–14.